tdongsi/tdongsi.github.io/source/_posts/2016-05-02-git-allow-empty-when-squashing.markdown

 # Note that empty commits are commented out
 ```

-However, `git rebase` always fail in situations like above with the following "error" message:
+However, `git rebase` always fail in such situations with the following "error" message:

 ``` plain git rebase fails
 $ git rebase -i origin/feature/foobar